 To prepare the vegetables: Melt the butter in a casserole pan over medium heat and add the onion, celery and garlic.
 Sauté until tender and light brown, for 5-6 minutes.
 Add the bay leaves, parsley, sweet potato, chestnuts and stock and season with salt and pepper.
 Bring to a boil, then reduce the heat, cover and simmer for 25-30 minutes.

-To complete: Remove the pan from the heat and discard the bay leaves and parsley.
+To complete the chestnut soup: Remove the pan from the heat and discard the bay leaves and parsley.
 Purée the soup with a hand blender and, if you want an extra-velvety texture, pass it through a sieve.
 Correct salt and pepper to taste, pour the brandy and stir.

-To serve: Divide the hot soup in bowls or dishes and add 1 tablespoon of whipped cream and a few pieces of chestnuts.
+To serve: Divide the hot chestnut soup in bowls or dishes and add 1 tablespoon of whipped cream and a few pieces of chopped chestnuts.